different-ai/embedbase/README.md

 ## What is it

-Embedbase is a dead-simple API to help you use [VectorDBs](https://learn.microsoft.com/en-us/semantic-kernel/concepts-ai/vectordb) and [Embeddings Models](https://en.wikipedia.org/wiki/Word_embedding).
+Embedbase is a dead-simple API to help you use [VectorDBs](https://learn.microsoft.com/en-us/semantic-kernel/concepts-ai/vectordb) and [Embeddings Models](https://en.wikipedia.org/wiki/Word_embedding) without needing to host them!